A workout for your eyes

 Hold your right index finger at eye level, about half an arm's length from your eye.
 Hold your left index finger about 15 centimeters behind it.
 In a steady rhythm, look from one finger to the other.
 Do this for one minute.

 Face forward with your head straight and relax your facial muscles and lower jaw.
 Then open and close both eyelids up to 20 times.
 Keep your muscles relaxed the whole time – your eyelids should move gently and effortlessly, like the wings of a butterfly.

-Many companies and agencies offer professional eye training, advertising through seminars and books, and promising you a life without glasses.
-However, there is currently no convincing scientific evidence that such methods are effective.
+Many companies and agencies offer professional eye training, advertising through seminars and books, and offering you a life without glasses.
+However, one thing is clear: there is currently no convincing scientific evidence that such methods are effective.
 Studies show a minimal increase in sharpness of vision, but not enough to allow you to drive a car without glasses.
-It is much more important to wear eyeglass lenses that are customized to your specific needs, and to have regular eye tests with an eye care professional.
+It is much more important to have glasses lenses that are customised to your specific needs, and to have regular eye tests with an optician.